open-education-api/open-education-api.github.io/v5/home.md

 ## Interested in joining us?

-Are you an educational institute and interested in having the OOAPI developed to suit your needs?
+Are you an educational institution and interested in having the OOAPI developed to suit your needs?
 Then why not join us.
 For more information, please visit the [Community](community/) link.